remoteit/command-line/p2p/README.md

 When you log out of your ssh session, the P2P connection will be terminated.

 -----------
-To make a connection to an VNC or http(s) Service, use:
+To make a connection to anything other than SSH, use:

-VNC:
-./p2p-init.sh -p vnc service-name

-http(s):
-./p2p-init.sh -p http service-name
+./p2p-init.sh service-name

 service-name is the name you gave to this device's vnc or http(s) remote.it Service.
 If your service name has spaces in it, surround "service-name" with quotes, e.g.

-./p2p-init.sh -p vnc "My VNC Service".
+./p2p-init.sh "My VNC Service".

 The P2P connection will remain open until you press the Enter key.
 This allows you to use the localhost:port connection in your web browser or VNC application.
 When you are done using the